 - TCP port scanning on the app generates noise

 On launching the app, users are able to access three different sections.
-The first section – Network Discovery – has four tools to aid users discover nearby networks.
+The first section – Network Discovery – has four tools to aid users to discover nearby networks.
 You can use these tools to browse and manage discovered networks, discover the Wi-Fi network that your device is connected to, connect to an external IP Network, and manage your Fingbox account.

 The second section – Host Tools – allows you to perform the core functions with the help of six tools.
-These include TCP Services scan, Ping, Traceroute, DNS Lookup, WoL and TCP Connection Tester.
+These include TCP Services scan, Ping, Traceroute, DNS Lookup, WoL, and TCP Connection Tester.

 The third section is the Settings section which lets users configure the app for their usage.
-The Privacy Mode and Edit TCP services are the two tools in this section which are most helpful.
+The Privacy Mode and Edit TCP services are the two tools in this section that are most helpful.